strowger/hm/README.md

 rtl433-log.pl
 Runs rtl433 and collects its output in a series of logfiles for later parsing.
 Intended to be run on a separate box in a remote location, and logs copied back for parsing.

+rtl433-watchdog.pl
+Runs from cron every few minutes and restarts rtl433 process spawned by the above, if it has frozen

 rtl433-logsync.sh
 Copies logs from the above script on a separate box, onto a server for processing.
 Uses rsync.
 Intended to be run on the server from cron at frequent intervals.